MohithJegan/Movie-Management-System/README.md

 - `DELETE /api/Studios/Delete/{id}` - Deletes a studio by ID.
 - `GET /api/Studios/ListStudioForMovie/{id}` - Retrieves the studio associated with a specific movie.

+## Extra Features
+- **Image Feature**: Allows studios to upload and manage images.
+- **Authorization for Main Operations**: Restricts Adding, Editing, and Deleting operations to authorized users only through the application.